 GL DRAFT 8.3.2310.12.23

-(f) Company shall not permit commercial trucks, including trucks operated by or on behalf of Company, to deliver waste Waste to the Landfill unless the County has approved the routes such trucks will take to the Landfill; and upon such approval, such trucks shall only access the Landfill through such approved routes.
+(f) Trucks shall only access the Landfill through approved routes.
 As a condition to the County’s approval of any truck route, the County may require Company to pay the cost (or a portion thereof) of road improvements along any proposed route.
 Subject to the two immediately preceding sentences, only trucks operated by or on behalf of the (h) Company shall be admitted to the Landfill for tipping and Company’s deliveries shall not exceed an average of two vehicles per hour.
 Company shall permit no more than [●]9 trips per day by commercial truck to the Landfill.

 (g) (i)Private cars and pickup trucks shall be directed to a special disposal area away from the active not be permitted to dispose of Waste at the Landfill.